 The department consists of 28 twin rooms and 2 private rooms.

 Every patient has an armchair, a refrigerator, a chair, a closet, a bedside table, a shower, a personal washbasin, a television and radio, Wi-Fi and a sun filter curtain.

 Breakfast: 8 pm - 9 pm

 Lunch: 12 pm - 1 pm

 Meals provided by hospital catering are suited to your specific needs with regard to your hospitalization.
 The Europe Hospitals accept no responsibility whatsoever in respect of storage, hygiene or quality of food other than that provided by hospital catering.
 Thank you for your understanding.

 Telephone and Internet

 All rooms have telephone and internet connections.
-You will receive a personal code for the telephone when you register.
 If required you should also ask for access codes for the internet at the admissions department.
 Outside admissions opening hours, please feel free to ask for the access code at the reception.